cswebdev/cswebdev/README.md

   </i>
 </h3>
 <p>
-  Im a jr. full stack developer in the upstate and I have a passion for web development!
+  Im a full stack developer in the upstate and I have a passion for web development!
    <br>
   ✨I really enjoy making websites look pretty!✨
 </p>